-5.1 Chief Data Officer (CDO)
+6.1 Chief Data Officer (CDO)

 DCFS recognized the importance of designating a CDO who is responsible for leading the data quality governance, establishing data quality initiatives, and ensuring data quality is considered in all of the business and technical activities for the Division.
-With this in mind, Kevin Grace, the Deputy CIO for DHS has been designated CDO.
+Kevin Grace, the Deputy CIO for DHS, has been designated CDO.

-5.2 Data Quality Team
+6.2 Data Quality Team

-As mentioned in Section 5.1, DCFS designated a CDO who will determine roles and responsibilities for data quality.
+The CDO will work within the Enterprise Governance framework to determine roles and responsibilities for data quality.
 The selection of the CDO in conjunction with the current DCFS efforts to develop the Data Quality Policy and Standards provides the opportunity to design the roles and responsibilities necessary to develop the most effective organization for establishing and supporting a data quality framework.

-As they develop the Data Quality Policy and Standards and establish the organization, DCFS will include cross-functional representation of the technical, program, and policy staffs.
+As the Data Quality Policy and Standards are established within the organization, DCFS will include cross-functional representation of the technical, program, and policy staffs.
 The DCFS data team will also consider available and needed resources to complete data quality review activities, scale the plan, and review activities as expected to ensure accurate work.